 The unaudited condensed consolidated financial statements of the Corporation have been prepared pursuant to the rules and regulations of the U.S. Securities and Exchange Commission (SEC).
 Certain information and footnote disclosures normally included in annual financial statements have been condensed or omitted as permitted by such rules and regulations.
 In the opinion of management, the accompanying unaudited condensed consolidated financial statements reflect all adjustments necessary for a fair presentation of these financial statements.

 Management is required to make estimates and judgments that affect the reported amount of assets, liabilities, revenue, and expenses and disclosure of contingent assets and liabilities in the accompanying financial statements.
 Actual results may differ from these estimates.
 The most significant of these estimates includes the estimate of costs to complete using the over-time revenue recognition accounting method, pension plan and postretirement obligation assumptions, estimates for inventory obsolescence, fair value estimates around assets and assumed liabilities from acquisitions, estimates for the valuation and useful lives of intangible assets, legal reserves, and the estimate of future environmental costs.
 Changes in estimates of contract sales, costs, and profits are recognized using the cumulative catch-up method of accounting.
 This method recognizes in the current period the cumulative effect of the changes on current and prior periods.
 Accordingly, the effect of the changes on future periods of contract performance is recognized as if the revised estimate had been the original estimate.
-During the three and nine months ended September 30, 2022 and 2021, there were no significant changes in estimated contract costs.
+During the three and six months ended June 30, 2023 and 2022, there were no significant changes in estimated contract costs.
 In the opinion of management, all adjustments considered necessary for a fair presentation have been reflected in these financial statements.

-The unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the Corporation’s 2021 Annual Report on Form 10-K. The results of operations for interim periods are not necessarily indicative of trends or of the operating results for a full year.
+The unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the Corporation’s 2022 Annual Report on Form 10-K. The results of operations for interim periods are not necessarily indicative of trends or of the operating results for a full year.

 2. REVENUE